-Legendary Philly Duo Kenny Gamble & Leon Huff Talk About Their Great Careers, And Their Hit Songs
+Legendary Songwriting & Producing Duo Kenny Gamble and Leon Huff Talk About Writing Their Classic Hit Songs

-Forty-five years after Kenneth "Kenny" Gamble and Leon Huff launched a songwriting and production partnership that brought the immortal “Sound Of Philadelphia” brand of soul music to the world, the duo was inducted into the Rock & Roll Hall of Fame with the newly-named Ahmet Ertegun Award (formerly the “non-performer category”) at a ceremony at the Waldorf-Astoria Hotel in New York City on March 10.
+Forty-five years after Kenneth “Kenny” Gamble and Leon Huff launched a songwriting and production partnership that brought the immortal ‘Sound Of Philadelphia’ brand of soul music to the world, the duo was inducted into the Rock & Roll Hall of Fame with the newly-named Ahmet Ertegun Award (formerly the ‘non-performer category’) at a ceremony at the Waldorf-Astoria Hotel in New York City.

 The release schedule began late last year with double CD Essentials collections by Lou Rawls and Teddy Pendergrass.
 The second round of releases in the PIR re-issue project, Conquer The World: The Lost Soul of Philadelphia International Records and The Sound of Philadelphia: Gamble & Huff’s Greatest Hits, were released March 4.
 The 14 classics on the Greatest Hits compilation celebrate their vision as hitmakers, educators and keepers of the cultural flame with songs by the O’Jays, Harold Melvin & the Blue Notes, MFSB, Billy Paul, the Three Degrees, People’s Choice, the Intruders, Lou Rawls, McFadden & Whitehead, Teddy Pendergrass and Patti Labelle.